RavinderRai/Landmark-Detection-SLAM/README.md

 and matrix transformations will be necessary.

 ## Python Libraries required
-Standard python libraries such as numpy and matplotlib will be needed, along with the package seaborn, which is a visualiztion package used to help understand the world that we create.
+Standard python libraries such as numpy and matplotlib.pyplot will be needed, along with the package seaborn, which is a visualiztion package used to help understand the world that we create.

 ### Installation
 To install any library, just use the pip install function, for example: